rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 (where here the implementation import is subsetting a blanket import, but that technicality isn't relevant.
 What matters is that the implementation is from another crate).

 If the imported implementation is captured in a public item's signature, that can accidentally create a public dependency.
-As such this should be a warning too (unless something from that crate occurs explicitly in a public signature or item?).
+As such this should be a warning too (unless something from that crate occurs explicitly in that public signature or item?).

 ## Errors